 Along the Naramata Bench

-Follow the scenic winding road from Penticton north to the village of Naramata.
+In the Okanagan Valley, follow the scenic winding road from Penticton north to the village of Naramata.
 The waters of Lake Okanagan glisten below you and the vineyards stretch out in every direction.
 Award-winning wines, and restaurants that showcase local foods in delicious recipes, line the route.
 The area is a photographer’s delight.

-The Kettle Valley Trail is great for hiking and particularly cycling.
+Nearby the Kettle Valley Trail is great for hiking and particularly cycling.
 It starts in Penticton and is an incredibly scenic trail that meanders through the vineyards, orchards, across the McCullough Trestle and takes you north to Naramata.
 The hiking trails above Naramata are popular with naturalists and those who enjoy bird watching, the seasonal wildflowers, and unspoiled habitat.

 Nearby Penticton is a resort town and is situated between two lakes – Okanagan Lake and Skaha Lake.
 Both have beaches, good swimming, boating activities and Okanagan Lake has a popular beachfront walkway.
 Parks, kid’s activities, golf, fishing, and on a hot day floating the Penticton River Channel.
 Ice cream, cafes, restaurants, pubs and an eclectic mix of shops can be found here.